Clinical UM Guideline |

 Choi and colleagues (2021) conducted a systematic review and meta-analysis to determine the efficacy of fractional CO2 lasers in treating burn scars.
 A total of 15 articles, which comprised of 3 RCTs and 12 observational studies, were included.
 Publication years for the articles ranged from 2012 to 2019.
 There were a total of 778 subjects and sample sizes ranged from 10 to 320, with a median of 22 (interquartile range [IQR] 36.5).
 Gender was reported in 93% (n=14) of studies with a higher proportion of women (52%, n=235) than men (48%, n=213).
 The median age reported was 22 years (IQR 36.5).
 All studies used ablative fractional CO2 lasers (AFL-CO2) with a median of 2.5 (IQR 4.3) treatments per subject, with a range of 1 to 3 months between treatments.
 “Patient self-report” was used in 2 studies and reported 97% satisfaction with laser therapy, 95% reported improvement in scar thickness and pliability, and 76% reported resolution of pruitus and pain.
 After review, the authors concluded that fractional CO2 laser therapy is a safe and efficacious procedure in the outpatient setting to improve stable burn scars.

 Issler-Fisher and colleagues (2021) conducted a study to determine the effectiveness and safety of one treatment with AFL-CO2 compared to a standard burn treatment.
 A total of 187 individuals were included with 167 in the AFL-CO2 group and 20 in the control cohort.
 The individuals in the cohort group were assessed in the scar clinic and their treatment had been deferred due to lack of availability of operating theater capacity.
 Baseline demographics and scar characteristics demonstrated no significant differences between the groups.
 Individuals in the treatment group had to have completed their first treatment with the AFL-CO2 and their first follow-up visit.
 The control group received conventional scar management such as pressure garments, silicone treatments and physiotherapy.
 The researchers noted that the scar thickness showed a significant reduction in the AFL-CO2 treatment group (3.2µm (IQR 2.3-4.5) to 2.6µm (IQR 1.9-3.4), p<0.001), and a non-significant decrease in the control group (3.1µm (IQR 2.4-4.0) to 2.3µm (IQR 1.9-3.8), p=0.47).
 However, it was reported there was no difference in scar thickness between the AFL-CO2 case versus control group.
-In regards to the pain scores, there was a significant improvement in the treatment group whereas the control group indicated the same scores in their initial assessments and follow-ups.
+In regard to the pain scores, there was a significant improvement in the treatment group whereas the control group indicated the same scores in their initial assessments and follow-ups.
 The authors concluded that burn scars can be effectively and safely treated with AFL-CO2 and that objective and subjective outcomes improved significantly following just one treatment with AFL-CO2 compared to individuals who receive traditional treatment.

 Poetschke and colleagues (2017) prospectively studied the effects of a single treatment session of fractional ablative CO2 laser fenestration in 10 adults (average age, 39.3 ± 15.3 years) with widespread hypertrophic burn scars older than 1.5 years.
 The mean scar age was 12.45 (± 17.18) years with a range of 2.5 to 56 years.
 A total of 60% of participants had previously undergone other forms of scar therapy including scar gels and sheets, microneedling, massages, pressure garments, intralesional corticosteroid injections, and surgery.
 Similarly scarred skin areas were assessed, and 2 were selected of approximately 10 cm by 10 cm with 1 area treated and the other area left untreated as a control.
 Treatment effects, including scarring, quality of life, and treatment progress were evaluated using the Vancouver Scar Scale (VSS), Patient and Observer Scar Assessment Scale (POSAS), and Dermatology Life Quality Index (DLQI) clinical questionnaires.
 Measurements of skin relief and pliability in the treated and untreated scars were taken once before treatment, and at 1, 3, and 6 months after a single treatment using a noninvasive high-resolution imaging system and other noninvasive measurement devices.
 Over the course of 6 months after treatment, VSS and POSAS scores showed significant improvement in the rating of scar parameters, as did the quality of life rating according to the DLQI.
 The overall VSS score decreased from an initial rating of 6.8 to 2.2 at 6 months (p<0.0001).
 Pliability improved with a pretreatment VSS of 3.2 to 1.3 at 6 months (p=0.004).
 The POSAS Observer Scale and Overall Opinion scores dropped from pretreatment to 6 months following treatment (23.60 to 13.30 [p=0.014] and 5.2 to 2.60 [p=0.003], respectively), with the largest changes observed in the categories pliability (4.6 to 2.6; p=0.0115), surface area (3.8 to 1.8; p=0.013), and thickness (3.9 to 2.2; p=0.019).
 Objective clinical measurement of scar surface irregularities (through the parameters Smax and Sz) indicated significant improvement in treated scars over the course of 6 months, with the most improvement occurring 1 to 3 months postoperatively.
 Throughout the study, none of the participants experienced severe side effects after receiving laser treatment.
 Treatment pain was reduced with use of local topical anesthesia.